Skip to content

 SSE vs Polling

-The admin dashboard should use SSE for all list pages, and polling or on-demand refresh for dashboard statistics.
+Use SSE for admin list pages and on-demand refresh for dashboard statistics.